The west coast of Scotland: a braw territory of high skies, low plains, deep lochs, wild seas and soaring Munros.

 Cape Wrath is the most north-westerly point on the British mainland, and one of only two capes in the UK (the other is Cape Cornwall).
 Road access is severed by the Kyle of Durness but you can reach the lighthouse via a ferry from East Keoldale, followed by an 11-mile minibus journey to the lighthouse.
 The road was first laid down about 180 years ago and is full of potholes.
 Views across the stark moorland are amazing and you can see red deer, seals, whimbrels and corvids.
 Views across the sea reveal the profile of distant islands like Hoy, North Rona and Sula Sgeir.
 There is a café at the lighthouse, which opens whenever the bus arrives.

-There are walks around the Cape, however, sometimes sections can be closed off as the military use it for exercises.
+There are walks around the Cape, however, sections are sometimes closed off as the military uses it for exercises.
 For some of the year, Cape Wrath becomes Western Europe’s largest bombing range!
 Serious wayfarers can walk back to the jetty via Sandwood Bay, which is the UK’s most beautiful, yet hard-won beach - gorgeous, sandy and characterised by its sea stack acting as its sentinel.
 A trip to Cape Wrath takes planning as ferry and bus timings vary according to the tide and whether or not the military is on manoeuvres.

 Stay at: The Beach Bothy | Sleeps: 2 guests plus 1 dog